iluvjava/Maths/AMATH 501/Vector Calculus/The Gradient.md

 And this function in polar is:
 $$f(r, \theta) = r$$

-And the level sets of this scalar function is simply just concentric circle, certered at the origin and evenly spaced.
+And the level sets of this scalar function is simply just concentric circle, centered at the origin and evenly spaced.

 Since the gradient is normal to the level set: Then the gradient of $f$ is just gonna be the gradient of r: $\nabla f = \nabla r$, this is simply just a geometric argument.